AUTHOR GUIDELINES

 Originality, Trustworthiness and Misconduct

 Submissions must be original and fall within the scope of the journal.
 It must include an assurance that the manuscript has not been published, submitted or sent for consideration elsewhere.
 If required, proof of language editing done by native/L1 language speakers or experts in English should be submitted alongside the article as a supplementary file.
-Please be aware that only articles that have ten per cent (10%) or below similarity index will be processed and that all manuscripts will be submitted to the Turnitin Software before processing.
+Please be aware that only manuscripts exhibiting a similarity index of 10% or lower will be eligible for processing.
+Prior to proceeding, it is imperative to note that all submissions will undergo a screening process utilising the Turnitin plagiarism checker.
 However, the editor is rightfully obliged to suggest modifications and refuse any manuscripts with stated reasons without recourse to whether the manuscript is by invitation or a voluntary submission before publication.

 IJRCS and ERRCDF condone zero tolerance for research misconduct such as plagiarism, citation manipulation, and data falsification/fabrication.
 Practices such as fabrication and manipulation of data, images, visual objects, and other research resources are prohibited and considered forbidden in IJRCS.
 Authors are expected to present an accurate account of data collection and their respective analyses.
 The true reflection of the work done should be presented.
 Anything other than that is considered unethical and would be rejected.
 Authors will receive an acknowledgement receipt of their submission immediately, and manuscripts outside IJRCS's scope will be returned.